josuerangel/BrowseDrop/README.md

     //if null or undefined show name for the item with id 0 (if necessary item with id 0)
     iconHome: true,

+    // Callback fired when clicked menu item
+    // directory = Rendered directory
+    changeDirectory: function(directory){
+      // this example show or hide something when is home (directory.id == 0) ? $("#something").show() : $("#something").hide();
+		},

-    // Callback fired if the uploading succeeds
+    // Callback fired if the uploading request succeeds
-    // if you need data transform, because react-browsedrop need follow struct:
+    // if you need data transform
     onSuccess: function(data) {
-      var ObjectSuccessForReactBrowseDrop = {
+      // BrowseDrop need the follow structure for message response var ObjectSuccessForReactBrowseDrop = {
         status: 'success',
         message: 'message for show',